 Cake Decorating a Profession or a Hobby?

-In the beginning my first reaction to this question would be how am i suppose to know?
-This is a personal question.
+Of course, this is a personal question.
 It is something you have to decide for yourself.

 Over time I realize that people are not asking me if they should become cake decorators, people are usually struggling to make this decision because they do not know what to expect.
 Change is not easy, nor are new decisions.
 But before you make these decisions it is very important to ask what is expected of you and what can you expect as the outcome.

-Now let’s say I posted the same cake to you and said – this was done by a professional? what would you be looking for?
+Now let’s say I posted this same car cake to you and said – this was done by a professional? what would you be looking for?
 Ah!!!
 Now your expectation for this cake is different.
+Right?
+You expect a certain standard.
 Right?

-So why did I become a cake decorator – Because I found i had the passion for it.
+So why did I become a cake decorator ?
+Because I had the passion for it.

-I made my daughters first birthday cake and to do that I had to look at so many videos on you tube, made homemade fondant for the first time, made baby booties for the first time, made fondant flowers and swags and doweled a cake for the first time.
+I made my daughters first birthday cake and to do that I had to look at so many videos on you tube.
+I made homemade fondant for the first time, as well as baby booties for the first time.
+I had not tools and yet I dived into making fondant flowers and swags.
+Hey I even doweled a cake for the first time.
 Everything was so new and so exciting.
 It took me for ever to finish the cake but I found my self wanting to do more.

 So that’s the first question you ask yourself?
 Do you have it within you?